mdgrossi/resume-quarto-moderncv/README.md

 #### Contact Information

-Contact information for the top of the resume and CV are passed to the top level `content` key, as in `author` above:
+Contact information for the top of the r&egrave;sum&egrave; and CV are passed to the top level `content` key, as in `author` above:

 | Keyword       | Description                                   |
 | :------------ | :-------------------------------------------- |